 Our recommendations assume that most people will want quite a quick effect so we think we recommend towards the higher end of normal planting density but please don't worry about ordering less than these suggestions - and you can always order a few more or infill the following year with small plants.
 Some of our competitors recommend very low quantities of plants per metre so it makes them look less expensive - but what's the point in having a dot of a little plant every metre when you wanted a hedge!

-2 litre pots - good density is 4 per metre but you can plant as few as 2 per metre and you can fit in 6 (in a a double staggered row).
+Pot grown plants2 litre pots - good density is 4 per metre but you can plant as few as 2 per metre and you can fit in 6 (in a double staggered row).

 5 litre pots - good density is 3 per metre but 2 is perfectly acceptable and you can fit in 4.

 10 litre pots - good density is 2 per metre but 1 is perfectly acceptable and you can fit in 3 (just!).

 For other pot sizes, just use the above guide to estimate or phone us for advice.
 It's worth bearing in mind, particularly for tall expensive plants, that you don't need to stick to an exact number.
 There's nothing wrong with planting 1.5 per metre (2 plants every 3m) if you can't decide between 1 or 2 plants per metre.

 Cell grown plantsIrrespective of the species, these plants are all roughly the same size grown in very similar cells (mini pots) so we have a standard recommendation of 4 in a single row and 6 in a double staggered row.